-- Violation of formatting rules of the Grant Proposal Guide (e.g. font, page length etc.) - Failure to address specifically intellectual merit and broader impacts in the Project Summary and Project Description - Unauthorized documents/data in the appendix or supplementary document section. - No Post-doc Mentoring Plan if post docs are included on budget - No Data Management Plan https://www.fastlane.nsf.gov/index.jsp
+- Violation of formatting rules of the PAPPG (e.g. font, page length etc.). - Failure to address specifically intellectual merit and broader impacts in the Project Summary and Project Description. - Unauthorized documents/data in the appendix or supplementary document section. - No Post-doctoral Mentoring Plan if postdoctoral researchers are included on budget. - No Data Management Plan.